-As a promising alternative to the previous discussed conventional methods a new approach has been developed and already successfully tested.
-This approach does not only avoid the negative impacts discussed in chapter 2.4 but does also restore the overall sedimentation process in a river to a near to natural state by making reservoirs penetrable for sediment.
+As an intelligent alternative to the previous discussed conventional methods a new "ConSed-Process" has been developed and already successfully applied in cooperation with Aachen University of Technology, Germany.
+This approach does not only avoid the negative impacts discussed in chapter 2.4 but does also restore the overall sedimentation process in a river to a near to natural state by making reservoirs permeable for sediment.
 Thus the approach brings the balance of sedimentation and erosion in a river system back to a natural or close to natural sustainable state fulfilling the requirements of the Water Framework Directive 2000/60 of the European Community as well as the US Sediment Acts.
 Moreover, as the equipment is fully automated, it is also economically very competitive, even without considering the costs of the secondary effects as discussed in chapter 2.4.